Killin: History

 The Killin incident of 1749 took place in August 1749 in the tumultuous aftermath of the Jacobite rising of 1745.
 Two men who had been plundering at will in full Highland dress after the Dress Act 1746 had made it illegal wear it, had been captured by soldiers of the British Army, but a large mob secured their release.

 In 1767 the minister of Killin, James Stuart, published the first New Testament in Scottish Gaelic.

 By the end of the 18th century there was a local linen industry.
 Flax was grown locally, spun in small mills and woven into linen by home based weavers.
 Today, Killin services the local rural community and the growing tourism and leisure industries.
 In addition to walking on Ben Lawers National Nature Reserve, fishing for trout and salmon there are various watersports available on Loch Tay.
 Many local vernacular buildings have been preserved or converted, allowing the village to retain much of its historic character.

 The 19th century Moirlanich Longhouse in nearby Glen Lochay is a rare surviving example of the cruck frame Scottish longhouse, and is now in the care of the National Trust for Scotland.
 The former Breadalbane Folklore Centre in the Victorian mill by the falls displays the 'healing stones' of Saint Fillan.

 Tomnadashan Mine, an abandoned copper mine overlooking the village is sometimes identified as the haunt of the Rabbit of Caerbannog of Monty Python and the Holy Grail fame.
-Nearby Glen Lochay is the location to which Richard Hannay, played by Robert Donat, heads in the 1935 Alfred Hitchcock's film The 39 Steps.
+Nearby Glen Lochay is the location to which Richard Hannay, played by Robert Donat, heads in Alfred Hitchcock's 1935 film The 39 Steps.

 Killin railway station was on the Killin Railway.
 The railway station was officially closed on 1 November 1965.